-Loosing teeth can be devasting, greatly affecting eating, speaking and self-esteem.
-Dental implants can significantly help to improve your quality of life, self-confidence and help you to feel happy about smiling again.
+Losing teeth can be devastating, greatly affecting eating, speaking, and self-esteem.
+Dental implants can significantly help to improve your quality of life, self-confidence and help you feel happy about smiling again.

 What are dental implants?

 A dental implant is an artificial tooth that is surgically placed into your gum and jaw providing a strong foundation for replacement teeth.
-Dental implants function just as well as natural teeth allowing you to enjoy the foods you love or can secure loose fitting dentures to give you better stability.
-Implants are also a great alternative to a bridge as it restores gaps without sacrificing any of your neighbouring teeth.
+Dental implants function just as well as natural teeth allowing you to enjoy the foods you love or can secure loose-fitting dentures to give you better stability.
+Dental implants are also a great alternative to a bridge as it restores gaps without sacrificing any of your neighboring teeth.

 Are implants safe and how long do they last?